fairlearn/fairlearn/docs/quickstart.rst

     Male         0.804288

-Additionally, Fairlearn has lots of other standard metrics built-in, such as selection rate, i.e., the percentage of the population with label 1:
+Additionally, Fairlearn has lots of other standard metrics built-in, such as selection rate, i.e., the percentage of the population which have '1' as their label:

 .. doctest:: quickstart
     :options:  +NORMALIZE_WHITESPACE